PhuongFX/Wine/README.md

 ## `How it Works` 🫶

-We're using a combination of exploratory data analysis, data preprocessing, clustering, and visualization to identify patterns and relationships in the wine data. 📈 It's like being a wine detective, searching for clues to uncover the secrets of the perfect wine! 🔍
+Using a combination of exploratory data analysis, data preprocessing, feature scaling, and K-Means clustering to clustering, and 📈visualization to identify patterns and relationships in the wine data.

 ## `Methodology` 🔍